Kate Kennedy (educator): Later life

 Following her defeat, she prepared for retirement.
 She traveled to Europe in 1887 and upon her return was transferred to Ocean View School.
 When the district transferred her, they demoted her and reduced her salary from $175 to $100.
 Two months into her new position, she was dismissed from the school "for political reasons."

 Kennedy challenged her dismissal and sued the school district for her position and back pay, citing the California Tenure Law of 1881.
 The Supreme Court of California ultimately sided with Kennedy in 1890, affirming that "A teacher of any particular grade and with a proper certificate cannot be placed in a lower grade or dismissed except for misconduct or incompetency."
 The Court also ruled she must be reinstated in her position, which she immediately resigned from, and granted her $5,700.75.

 However, she died in March 1890 before receiving her back pay.
 Instead, the compensation went to her estate, which used it to fund political movements Kennedy had been involved in.
 She was buried at Laurel Hill Cemetery.

-Her devotion to land policy reform
+Devotion to land policy reform

 Kennedy maintained from the early 1870s until her death a keen devotion to the social perspective that the economic value of land belonged to the whole of community.
 She served in 1886 as Secretary of the California Land Reform League, which was devoted to the ideas of Henry George.
 George, a San Francisco journalist, authored Progress & Poverty in 1879, a text making the case for socializing the entirety of the market rent of land as a means of restoring collective ownership of the economic value of planet Earth.
 Her commitment to George's Land Value Tax is made plain in her text, "Dr. Paley's Foolish Pigeons and Short Sermons to Working Men," published posthumously by her brother Patrick in 1906.